 ISI is a 100% owned subsidiary of the Parent Company incorporated and registered with the SEC on January 4, 2021.
 ISI was organized in providing irradiation services for all types of goods e.g., food products and non-food products through exposing such goods to ionizing radiation such as gamma rays, x-rays, or accelerated electrons from electron beam machines.
-Since its incorporation, the Company has not started its commercial operations.
+Commercial operations started on August 4, 2024.